Allen Lambert

-Allen Thomas Lambert, OC (1911 – October 25, 2002) was a Canadian banker and former Chairman of the Toronto-Dominion Bank.
+Allen Thomas Lambert OC (28 December 1911 – 25 October 2002) was a Canadian banker who served from 1960 to 1972 as president and from 1961 to 1978 as chairman of the Toronto-Dominion Bank.

 Junior to General Manager

 Fresh from high school at the age of fifteen, Allen Lambert joined a Victoria, British Columbia branch of the Bank of Toronto in 1927 as an $8-per-week junior clerk.
 He was recognized as a promising banker early in his career.
 His first manager reported that the young Lambert was "doing very well and seems to have a good grasp of his work.
 This boy has a good future."
 Promoted to Accountant in a Vancouver branch, he moved on to Brockville and then to the foreign exchange department at the Montreal main branch.
 He later observed that "We always tried to read something into every move and it was generally thought that if you were selected to go to Montreal someone had noticed you."
 After service as a naval officer in the North Atlantic during World War II, Lambert became manager of the Yellowknife branch during the gold boom of the late 1940s, and then began a rapid rise through the ranks.
-He became Assistant General Manager in 1953 and was one of those most intimately involved in the negotiations for the merger of the Bank of Toronto and the Dominion Bank in 1955.
-As General Manager of the new Toronto-Dominion Bank he managed the delicate business of uniting two corporate cultures and building a style and image for a renewed and ambitious organization.
+He became Assistant General Manager in 1953 and was involved in the negotiations for the merger of the Bank of Toronto and the Dominion Bank in 1955.
+As General Manager of the new Toronto-Dominion Bank he managed the uniting of two corporate cultures and building a style and image for a renewed and ambitious organization.

 Chief Executive Officer

-Allen Lambert became President of The Toronto-Dominion Bank (TD) in 1960 and Chairman the following year.
+Lambert became president of The Toronto-Dominion Bank (TD) in 1960 and chairman the following year.
 The bank was not in the first rank of financial institutions at that time, and he later recalled "we had all gone through a period of frustration at being smaller than the others, and not being quite able to compete fully."
 Over the eighteen years of Lambert's leadership, TD became Canada's fastest growing bank and a major presence on the international financial scene.
-Lambert toured the world seeking business opportunities, opening local offices, and building solid relationships with major clients.
-He was a tireless promoter of customer service, ensuring the Bank was an innovator in technology, and promoted progressive training and benefit programs for employees.
+Lambert looked for business opportunities world-wide, opening local offices, and building solid relationships with major clients.
+He promoted customer service, ensured the bank was an innovator in technology, and instituted progressive training and benefit programs for employees.
 He started TD's corporate art program and, as a centennial project in 1967, developed one of Canada's foremost collections of Inuit art.
-He combined a demanding life in business with a remarkable record of public and community service, chairing royal commissions and federal advisory bodies, serving as a member of international organizations, and acting as a frequent speaker and essayist on economic issues.
-Shortly before his retirement in 1976 he was appointed an Officer of the Order of Canada in recognition of his contributions to national life.
+He was also involved in public and community service, chairing royal commissions and federal advisory bodies, serving as a member of international organizations, and acting as a frequent speaker and essayist on economic issues.
+Shortly before his retirement in 1976, he was appointed an Officer of the Order of Canada in recognition of his contributions to national life.